 - Do you wash or clean a lot?

 - Do you check on things a lot?

 - Is there any thought that keeps bothering you that you would like to get rid of but cannot?

 - Do your daily activities take a long time to finish?

 - Are you concerned about putting things in a special order or do you find mess very upsetting?

 - How are they affecting your everyday life?

 A doctor will then consider your answers against a list of medical criteria in order to make a diagnosis.
 If you receive a diagnosis of OCD, it should also say how severe your OCD is; for example, if you have mild, moderate or severe OCD.

 If you find it difficult talking about your OCD, you may find it useful to prepare beforehand.
-You could think about how you would answer the questions on p.9 and write down the answers to take with you.
-Then if you start to feel embarrassed or overwhelmed when you are with your GP, you can refer to your notes – or even hand them to the doctor.
+You could think about how you would answer the questions above and write down the answers to take with you.
+Then, if you start to feel embarrassed or overwhelmed when you are with your family doctor, you can refer to your notes – or even hand them to the doctor.